sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 _Let us assume a password policy, the password has to be changed as often as possible to prevent account getting compromised and should be consisting of numbers, symbols and capitalized alphabets.
 Again a more complex password is quite hard to crack and this is the ultimate **purpose** of a password policy. **Asset** is the user account. **Rules** of the policy include setting a complex password, changing the password in every 90 days, etc._

-### 118. Can you list the steps in Security Policy Devevlopment Life Cycle?
+### 118. Can you list the steps in Security Policy Development Life Cycle?
-1. Identify the project.
+- Identify the project.
 - Develop Policies.
 - Review & Publish Policies.
 - Maintain Policies.